henokmikre/static_generator/README.md

 are generated.

 ### Full Site Generation
-To generate the entire site, including pages, ESI's, and files:
+To generate the entire site, including pages, ESI's, and public files and code files:
 ```
 drupal sg
 ```
+Note that whatever files are in the static directory are deleted first, except for those files or directories specified in settings as "non-Drupal".
 ### Page Generation

 To generate all pages: